ZachJMoore/passeljs/README.md

 # Passel JS
 : a large number or amount

-Passel is an IoT framework built on top of NodeJs.
-Inspired by React, although the implementation is different, Passel has built in global, local, and filesystem state management.
+Passel is an IoT framework made on top of NodeJs with built in local, global, and file system component state.

 #### Example Usage: